 This work explores our relationship with antiquity, and the importance we afford the past.
 It is perhaps also significant that the figure of a contemporary artist is subjected to this process, a figure in constant dialogue with conceptions of the future and debts to the past.
 The positioning of the body and the ‘hoodie’ over its head and shoulders imbues the work with both a classical and a contemporary sensibility.
 The past exists here in the ruins of the future.

-‘Wandering between the lines’ by Dylan Rainforth, pg.
-17., The Age 04 May 2012, 04 May 2012, 17.
+Dylan Rainforth, The Age, ‘Wandering between the lines’, pg.
+17, Melbourne, 04 May 2012, 17.
 Review of Parallel Collisions: 12th Adelaide Biennale of Australian Art, Art Gallery of South Australia, Adelaide.